OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

 \subsubsection{The structure of OnsagerNet}

-Again, we take $\alpha= 0.1$, $\beta = 0.1$ and let ${f}(h)$ be an affine function of $h$.
-We use 3 common hidden layers each with $n_H=2 C^m_{m + 2}$ hidden nodes for evaluating $L (h), \tilde{W} (h), U_i (h)$ in the OnsagerNet.
-ReQUr is used as activation function.
-Standard Adam optimizer \cite{kingmaAdamMethodStochastic2015} is used to minimize the loss with one embedded RK2 step.
-The embedding of multiple RK2 steps improves the accuracy only slightly since the time interval of dataset $\tau=0.001$ is small, the error of RK2 step is not the major contribution in the total loss.
+The network parameters are similar to that in learning the Lorenz ODE system.
+Since the Rayleigh-B\'{e}nard convection system is not a closed system, we ensure the stability established in Theorem \ref{thm:noblowup} by taking $\alpha= 0.1$, $\beta = 0.1$.
+To make ${f}(h)$ Lipschitz, we simply let ${f}(h)$ be an affine function of $h$.
+We use two common hidden layers (i.e. $l=2$) with each layer having $n_1=2 C^m_{m + 2}$ hidden nodes for evaluating $L (h), R(h), U_i (h)$ in OnsagerNet.
+We use ReQUr as activation function in this application as it gives slight better training results than ReQU.
+The ReQUr OnsagerNet is trained using the standard Adam optimizer \citep{kingmaAdamMethodStochastic2015} to minimize the loss with one embedded RK2 step.
+The embedding of multiple RK2 steps improves the accuracy only slightly since the time interval of data set $\tau=0.001$ is small, and so the error of RK2 integrator is not the major error in the total loss.
+The use of multiple hidden layers in OnsagerNet also improves accuracy.
+Since our purpose is to find small models for the dynamics, thus we only present numerical results of OnsagerNets with two common hidden layers.